-The underwriters propose to offer some of the shares directly to the public at the public offering price set forth on the cover page of this prospectus supplement and some of the shares to dealers at the public offering price less a concession not to exceed \$ per share.
-The underwriters may allow, and dealers may re-allow, a concession not to exceed \$ per share on sales to other dealers.
+The underwriters propose to offer some of the shares directly to the public at the public offering price set forth on the cover page of this prospectus supplement and some of the shares to dealers at the public offering price less a concession not to exceed \$1.80 per share.
 If all of the shares are not sold at the initial offering price, the representatives may change the public offering price and the other selling terms.

-If the underwriters sell more shares of Series C mandatory convertible preferred stock than the total set forth in the table above, the underwriters have an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to 975,000 additional shares of Series C mandatory convertible preferred stock from us at the public offering price less the underwriting discounts and commissions to cover such sales.
+If the underwriters sell more shares of Series C mandatory convertible preferred stock than the total set forth in the table above, the underwriters have an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to 1,200,000 additional shares of Series C mandatory convertible preferred stock from us at the public offering price less the underwriting discounts and commissions to cover such sales.
 To the extent the option is exercised, each underwriter must purchase a number of additional shares approximately proportionate to that underwriter's initial purchase commitment.
-If the underwriters exercise their over-allotment option in full, we will offer an aggregate of 7,475,000 shares and we will have approximately 7,475,000 shares of Series C mandatory convertible preferred stock outstanding.
+If the underwriters exercise their over-allotment option in full, we will offer an aggregate of 9,200,000 shares and we will have approximately 9,200,000 shares of Series C mandatory convertible preferred stock outstanding.